-Where the needs of these students cannot be met in the standard uniform policy, individual adaptations to the uniform will be considered on a case by case basis.
+Where the needs of these students cannot be met in the standard uniform policy, individual adaptations to the uniform will be considered and permitted wherever possible.

 Complaints and challenges

 The school will endeavour to resolve all uniform complaints and challenges locally and informally, in accordance with the school's Complaints Procedures Policy.